Japanese Cheesecake Recipe

 - Sugar

-There is no baking soda or baking powder in the recipe as the egg white meringue will make the cake rise tall.
+Please take note that there is no baking soda or baking powder in the ingredients list as the meringue mixture will ensure that the cake rise tall.

 Even though DIY and homemade Japanese cheesecake is relatively easy, there are potential troubles when the cake turns out less than perfect.